Connect with us

 Mace COO Jason Millett (right) and MaceYMR boss Simon Herd.
 PHOTO | FILE

-UK construction giant Mace has acquired Kenyan-based quantity surveying firm YMR, forming a new company – MaceYMR – which will offer project management services across East Africa.
+UK construction giant Mace has acquired Nairobi-based quantity surveyor YMR, forming a new company – MaceYMR – which will offer project management services in East Africa.

 According to Mace chief operating officer Jason Millett, the deal, whose value is yet to be disclosed, offers a unique proposition to the East African construction market that will combine Mace’s global expertise with YMR’s local knowledge and reputation.

 “By combining YMR’s excellent local knowledge and Mace’s global scale, resource and expertise, we can transform our service offering in East Africa.
-We’ll be able to offer existing and potential clients a one-stop shop for high quality construction consultancy services,” Mr Millett said in a press statement.
+We’ll be able to offer clients a one-stop shop for high-quality construction consultancy services,” Mr Millett said.

 YMR has previously undertaken some of the most prestigious projects in the region among them Tatu City, Garden City, Two Rivers, and The Hub Karen in Nairobi.

-The quantity surveying practice was also involved in several regional projects, including the World Bank office in Juba, South Sudan, Acacia Plaza in Uganda, and the Kigali City Tower in the Rwandan capital.
+The firm was also involved in several regional projects, including the World Bank office in Juba, South Sudan, Acacia Plaza in Uganda, and the Kigali City Tower in Rwanda.

 On its part, Mace is currently involved in some of the world’s most notable development projects such as Kingdom Tower in Jeddah – touted as the tallest skyscraper in the world – Battersea Power Station in London, and the Expo 2020 in Dubai.